John Reid (British Army officer): Military service

-In the same year he was at the siege of the Havannah, which lasted two months, and cost his battalion heavy losses from sickness.
+In the same year he was at the siege of Havana, which lasted two months, and cost his battalion heavy losses from sickness.
 In October the 42nd went to British North America, having been reduced to one battalion.
 In 1764 Reid was second in command in Bouquet's expedition against the western and Ohio Indians, which followed on Pontiac's Rebellion.
 In 1770, after nearly twenty years in the 42nd, he was placed on half-pay.
 On 29 Aug.
 1777 he was promoted colonel, and on 19 October 1781 major-general.
 When some new regiments were added to the establishment on account of French intervention in the war between Great Britain and the American colonies, he raised one, the 95th Foot of which he was colonel from 7 April 1780 till 31 May 1783, when it was disbanded.
 Reid became lieutenant-general 12 October 1793, and on 27 November 1794 he was made colonel of the 88th Foot (Connaught Rangers).

 In the previous July he had written to Lord Amherst, the commander-in-chief under whom he had served in America asking for the colonelcy of a regiment not liable to be reduced after the war, and setting forth in detail, perhaps with some exaggeration, his past services and the losses he had sustained.
 He had acquired, chiefly by purchase, about 35000 acre of land in Vermont, and had erected mills and made other improvements.
 But the land had been forcibly seized by settlers from New England in 1774, and the outbreak of the war had deprived him of a remedy.

 He became general 1 January 1798, and died in the Haymarket, London, 6 February 1807.